ellenyim8/ellenyim8/README.md

 - I'm interested working for any industry, where I can align my skills and passion into the role.

-- Interests: Data Science, Cybersecurity, Web Development (Software Engineering)
+- Interests: Data Analytics, Cybersecurity, Data Science, Software Engineering

 - I’m currently seeking for job interviews.
 Please reach out and connect with me for any entry to associate -level, full-time opportunities as an Administrative Assistant, Data Analyst, Web Developer, or cyber crime Analyst.